-Sources said that the company has received permission from Drugs Controller General of India (DCGI) to import Moderna’s COVID-19 vaccine for restricted emergency use in the country.
+Sources said that the company had received permission from the Drugs Controller General of India (DCGI) to import Moderna’s COVID-19 vaccine for restricted emergency use in the country.

-With the permission, the vaccine by the US-based company could be imported and start getting used in country’s vaccination programme.
+With permission, the vaccine by the US-based company could be imported and start getting used in the country’s vaccination program.
 The company will only have to provide safety assessment data of the first 100 beneficiaries before mass rollout.

 Introduction of Moderna’s vaccine is expected to give a boost to the country’s mass vaccination programme.
 Right now only three vaccines – Bharat Biotech’s Covaxin, Serum Institute’s Covishield and Russian Sputnik V are available in the country for vaccination.

 Moderna’s vaccine is said to be 90 per cent effective against Covid.
 Like Pfizer, Moderna is an mRNA vaccine that has fragments of the genetic material known as messenger RNA.